rapidsai/dependency-file-generator/README.md

           - some_dep2
 ```

-Every `matrices` list must match exactly one entry (the first match will be used).
-If no matches are found for a particular matrix combination, an error message will be thrown.
+Every `matrices` list must have a match for a given input matrix (only the first matching matrix in the list of `matrices` will be used).
+If no matches are found for a particular matrix combination, an error will be thrown.
 In instances where an error should not be thrown, an empty `matrix` and `packages` list item can be used:

 ```yaml
 - output_types: conda